 Acceptable evidence of use and promotion can include

 (a) advertising and promotional materials that specifically show or promote the applied-for mark in use as a trademark and source-identifier;

 (b) dollar figures for advertising devoted to such promotion;

 (c) dealer and consumer statements indicating recognition of the applied-for mark as a trademark; and/or

 (d) other evidence that shows consumer recognition of the applied-for mark as a trademark for applicant's goods.

-NOTE: For applications filed under Section 44 or 66(a), when providing evidence of long-term use, an applicant may rely only on use in commerce that the U.S. Congress may regulate.
-Use solely in a foreign country or between two foreign countries never supports evidence of acquired distinctiveness in the United States.
+NOTE: For applications filed under Section 44 or 66(a), when providing evidence you may rely only on use in commerce that the U.S. Congress may regulate.
+Use solely in a foreign country or between two foreign countries cannot support evidence of acquired distinctiveness in the United States.